sammarth-k/summer-of-qode/Python/2021/Class 1/Student Code/Kairav Bajaj/README.md

 # Kairav Bajaj: Class 1 Assignments and Code
-This folder contains code and assignments submitted by Kairav Bajaj in Class 1 of the Q-Programming Summer of Qode
+This folder contains code and assignments submitted by Kairav Bajaj in Class 1 of the Q-Programming Summer of Qode.